AztecProtocol/aztec-packages/spartan/docs/hotfixes.md

    - Publish: `true`

 Note:

-- If, e.g. the original release was 0.67.0, then the tag should be bumped by a patch version, e.g. `aztec-packages-v0.67.1`
+If, e.g. the original release was 0.67.0, then keep using that, e.g. `aztec-packages-v0.67.0`
+This is safe because the release branch publishes to different tags (like `v0.67.0-devnet` and `adjective-animal`)

+After the